codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

 ## Provide signing files manually

+{{<notebox>}}
+If you are using [Codemagic Teams](../teams/teams), then signing files, such as certificates and provisioning profiles, can be managed under the [Code signing identities](./code-signing-identities) section in the team settings and do not have to be uploaded as environment variables as in the below instructions.
+However, note that some functionality may be limited.
+{{</notebox>}}

 In order to use manual code signing, save your **signing certificate**, the **certificate password** (if the certificate is password-protected) and the **provisioning profile** in the **Environment variables** section in Codemagic UI.
 Select **Secure** to encrypt the values.
 Note that binary files (i.e. provisioning profiles & .p12 certificate) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to **Environment variables** and decoded during the build.

 ```yaml